JorjaFox/library/content/posts/news/2014/where-magazine.md

 **You've been playing the role of Sara on *CSI* for 14 years.
 Do you ever think about the show coming to an end?**

 Every year we think about it a little bit.
-Most shows are picked up one season at a time, so there's always a moment where you think, âThis could be it.'
+Most shows are picked up one season at a time, so there's always a moment where you think, 'This could be it.'
 And if it is, then wow, what an amazing ride we've had. *CSI* grounds me, and I'm so grateful for the work that Sara gets to do.
 Maybe if we went on for another 14 years I might get tired, but so far, so good!
 [Laughs] I'll be there.

 **You've starred on three of the most popular dramas in the history of TV--*ER*, *The West Wing* and *CSI*.
 Who's your favorite leading man from each show?**

 Uh-oh!
 [Laughs] I've been fortunate to work with so many amazing leading men.
 First is Noah Wyle from *ER*.
 He's amazingly charming, shy and an incredibly intelligent guy.
-On *The West Wing*, I'm going with DulÃ© Hill.
+On *The West Wing*, I'm going with Dulé Hill.
 He'd break into dance at any given time during filming.
 I really enjoyed that, and him!
 For *CSI*, I'll say Eric Szmanda, who plays Sanders.
 Eric was barely legal when he first started on the show.

 **You also appeared on the historic coming-out episode of Ellen.
 Did you realize the importance of that moment at the time?**